Saran-pariyar/100_Days_Of_Frontend_Interview_Questions/README.md

 475. ### How does TypeScript support class-based object-oriented programming?
      TypeScript supports class-based object-oriented programming.
 It allows defining classes, inheritance, access modifiers (public, private, protected), abstract classes, and interfaces for contracts.
 It enforces type checking and helps organize complex class hierarchies and interactions.

+# Day 96

+476. ### What is the use of the tsconfig.json file?
+     The tsconfig.json file is used in TypeScript to configure the compiler options for a project.
+It allows developers to specify settings such as target version, module system, output directory, and more.

+476. ### Explain the concept of type assertion in TypeScript.
+     Type assertion in TypeScript is a way to tell the compiler the specific type of a value when it cannot be inferred automatically.
+It allows you to override the compiler's default assumptions and treat a value as a particular type.
+Type assertions are useful when you have more knowledge about the type of a value than what the compiler can determine on its own.

+476. ### What is the "any" type in TypeScript, and when should it be used?
+     The "any" type in TypeScript is a type that represents a value of any type.
+It essentially disables type checking for that particular value, allowing it to be assigned or used in any context.

+476. ### How can you enforce strict null checks in TypeScript?
+     To enforce strict null checks in TypeScript, you can enable the "strictNullChecks" compiler option in the tsconfig.json file.
+When enabled, TypeScript will check for null and undefined values more strictly, helping to prevent common errors related to null and undefined.

+476. ### What is the "readonly" modifier in TypeScript, and how does it affect properties and arrays?
+     The "readonly" modifier in TypeScript is used to make properties or array elements read-only, meaning they cannot be modified once initialized.
+It provides a way to enforce immutability and prevent accidental modifications to certain values.
+When applied to properties, it prevents reassignment, and when applied to arrays, it disallows adding or removing elements after initialization.